MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-2016.md

  **Hybrid sites**

- **Hybrid sites features** allows your users to have an integrated experience while using SharePoint Server and SharePoint Online sites:
+ **Hybrid sites features** allows your users to have an integrated experience while using SharePoint Server and SharePoint in Microsoft 365 sites:

-- Users can follow SharePoint Server and SharePoint Online sites, and see them consolidated in a single list.
+- Users can follow SharePoint Server and SharePoint in Microsoft 365 sites, and see them consolidated in a single list.

 - Users have a single profile in Office 365, where all of their profile info is stored.